sachinsshetty/uberTax_discovery/sachin/test_prompts.md

-Which of these demo companies are obliged to imnplement e-invoicing by 2026
+Which of these companies are obliged to implement e-invoicing by 2026 ?